archiewood/duckdb-gsheets/docs/pages/index.md

 - Reading sheets where data does not start in A1 is not yet supported.
 - Writing data to a sheet starting from a cell other than A1 is not yet supported.
 - Sheets must already exist to COPY TO them.

+## Support

+If you are having problems, find a bug, or have an idea for an improvement, please [file an issue on GitHub](https://github.com/evidence-dev/duckdb_gsheets).